Published by Nick McCullum on July 6th, 2017

 Beyond its high dividend yield, TransAlta Renewables is also quite unique because it pays monthly dividends, instead of the traditional quarterly distribution schedule.

 Monthly dividend payments are highly superior for investors that need to budget around their dividend payments (such as retirees).
-There are very few companies that pay monthly dividends.
+Unfortunately, there are just 41 monthly dividend stocks.
+You can download the full list of monthly dividend stocks from our database below:

 TransAlta Renewables’ high dividend yield and monthly dividend payments are two of the largest reasons why this company will stand out to income investors.